eXascaleInfolab/bench-vldb20/TestingFramework/README.md

 - all data is z-score normalized
 - normalization occurs before trimming the length for tests where N_test < N
 - all tests exist in runtime and precision variants
+- when percentage or division is mentioned, the result is floored down to nearest integer

 ### Recovery
 missingpercentage/{dataset}: